eloquent/precis-js/README.md

   Usernames and Passwords].

 Custom profiles are also possible, and are very simple to implement.
 For now, this is left as an exercise for the reader.
-Please see the included profiles for example code.
+Please see the [included profiles] for sample code.

+[included profiles]: src/profile
 [Nickname Profile]: https://tools.ietf.org/html/draft-ietf-precis-nickname-17#section-2
 [OpaqueString Profile]: https://tools.ietf.org/html/draft-ietf-precis-saslprepbis-18#section-4.2
 [Preparation, Enforcement, and Comparison of Internationalized Strings Representing Nicknames]: https://tools.ietf.org/html/draft-ietf-precis-nickname-17